China Railway DJF1: Operation

 On 18 November 2001, the DJF1 was put into operation to with service T491/492, with T491 departing Zhengzhou every morning at 7:28, arriving at Wuchang at 13:37; then returning with service T492 at 14:54 and arriving back at Zhengzhou at 21:10, with stops at Xiaogan, Xinyang, Zhumadian, Luohe and Xuchang, shrinking the journey time by 3 hours.
-In 28 December, Zhengzhou bureau changed the timetable by adding service T501/502 from Zhengzhou to Hankou to be operated by the DJF1 and stopping only one stop, at Xinyang, with service T501 departing every day at 07:43 from Zhengzhou and arriving at Hankou at 12:59; T502 would depart Hankou at 15:50, returning to Zhengzhou at 21:10, taking 5 hours and 20 minutes for the journey, reducing the original travel time by 45 minutes.
+On 28 December, Zhengzhou bureau changed the timetable by adding service T501/502 from Zhengzhou to Hankou to be operated by the DJF1 and stopping only one stop, at Xinyang, with service T501 departing every day at 07:43 from Zhengzhou and arriving at Hankou at 12:59; T502 would depart Hankou at 15:50, returning to Zhengzhou at 21:10, taking 5 hours and 20 minutes for the journey, reducing the original travel time by 45 minutes.
 As the DJF1 was switched to the new service, T491/492 started using double deck 25K carriages again.

 The DJF1 was originally built as a six car set with a capacity of 548 people with a single price for any distance.
 This was set at CN¥119 for soft seat and CN¥76 for hard seat.
 Due to the large passenger demand but insufficient seats, service T501/502 was never profitable.
 Even with each seat being occupied, the service lost an average of CN¥30,000 per day, due to costs from electricity.
 To increase the carrying capacity and thus operating efficiency, Zhengzhou bureau signed a contract in 2002 with Zhuzhou Electric Loocmotive, Zhuzhou Institute and Sifang for expanding the six car set into a fourteen car set, increasing maximum capacity to 1398 people.
 For this, the DJF1 was removed from service from 11 May 2002, departing for modifications at Qingdao.
 This was completed, and then transferred to Zhuzhou on 8 July for fitting out and testing.
 Other features fitted were at the request of Zhengzhou bureau, such as vacuum toilets, emergency air conditioning electrical supply and LCD televisions.
 The entire set was returned to Zhengzhou on 8 September, and passed various tests, re-enterting service on 28 September in time for Golden Week holidays.